Skip navigation

 Associate Professor

-Dr Godfrey is lead for his departments Digital Health & Wellbeing research group.
-He was UoA11 Deputy lead for REF2021.
-He is Head of Degree Apprenticeships for his Department.
-He received his BEng in electronic engineering and PhD in biomedical electronics from the University of Limerick, Ireland.
+Dr Godfrey is a digital health-based researcher.
+He was lead for his Departments/Schools Digital Health & Wellbeing research group (2020-2026) and was UoA11 Deputy lead for REF2021.
+He is Head of Degree Apprenticeships for his School He received his BEng in electronic engineering and PhD in biomedical electronics from the University of Limerick, Ireland.
 He also holds the MBA from Newcastle University.

 His major research interests are in wearable technology and algorithms for data science and analytics in healthcare.
 This includes areas of artificial intelligence (AI), machine learning, data mining and multidimensional signal processing.
 He has published well over 100 papers on those topics in various engineering and medical journals from a portfolio of translational-based research.
 He serves as Deputy Editor for npj/Nature Digital Medicine, Editor for Maturitas and Associate Editor for Journal of NeuroEngineering & Rehabilitation.
 He was previously an International Advisory board member for Physiological Measurement.